ibm-cloud-docs/containers/cli-ks-plugin.md

 `-w, --worker WORKER`
 :    Specify a worker node ID.
 To reload multiple worker nodes, use multiple options, such as `-w worker1_id -w worker2_id`.

+`-c, --cluster CLUSTER`
+:    **Deprecated**.
+The cluster is automatically determined from the worker ID.
+This flag is ignored if provided.

 `--skip-master-healthcheck`
 :    Skip a health check of your master before reloading or rebooting your worker nodes.